LorBordin/ainulindale/_posts/2019-12-19-Building-a-Spam-Classifier.markdown

 ## 4. Preprocessing

-Now that We've chosen the features to feed our spam-filter with we need to convert them into vectors.
+It's time to convert all the extracted features into frequency vectors.
-For each mail we define a vector of length 507 that stores
+For each mail we create a long vector (507 entries!) that stores

 - the frequency if the __most frequent 200 ham words__,